chastik/WissKI/02_Session/S2U3_Drawio-to-WissKI-Paths.md

 **Example:**

 *Ontology relation*
-* Computer Game → was created in → Production Event → carried out by → Group
+* Computer Game → was created in → Creation Event → carried out by → Group

 *WissKI Path*
 * Computer Game
-  → **P94 was created by** → Production Event
+  → **P94 was created by** → Creation Event
   → **P14 carried out by** → Group

 Each semantic chain becomes **one Path** in the WissKI Pathbuilder.

+Note: I you would use **E12 Production Event** instead of **E65 Creation Event**, a semantic error would occurs because **E12 Production Event** is not compatible with **P94 was created by**.

+This is exactly where semantic validation is valuable and provides reporting.

 ---